monikaderidder5-bit/cnf/README.md

 # cnf
-counterfactuals with natural disaster shock

 cnf_disasters_v4 is integration of natural disaster shock with counterfactual code of mine.
-This version (as compared to v3) changes VAR for LP for natural disaster shock.

-this version is using 3 types of natural disasters: storms, floods and extreme tempretures.
+this version is using 2 types of natural disasters: storms and floods (no extreme tempretures).
 Sum of them per month is count on natural disasters

-as a monetary policy shocks I used MAR21 as a contemporaneous shock and BRW21 as a forward guidance shocks.
+as a monetary policy shocks I used MAR21 as a contemporaneous shock and BRW21 as a forward guidance shocks, later versions Jarocinski (2024, JME)

+v10: 1 unit impact of 3 types of disasters (cnf_disasters_v10: storms, floods and extreme tempretures)